vitejs/awesome-vite/README.md

 - [vite-plugin-copy-files](https://github.com/mistjs/vite-plugin-copy-files) - Move files to the location of the corresponding package directory.
 - [vite-plugin-progress](https://github.com/jeddygong/vite-plugin-progress) - Display with progress bar when building.
 - [vite-plugin-importus](https://github.com/Geocld/vite-plugin-importus) - Modularly import plugin, compatible with antd, lodash, material-ui and so on.
 - [vite-plugin-build](https://github.com/samonxian/vite-plugin-build) - Transfom the whole folder in library mode.
-(Vanilla,React,Vue3 and Svelte)

 #### Transformers